bugsnag/bugsnag-java/examples/logback/README.md

 # Bugsnag Logback Java Example

-A Spring Boot example application to show how to use the Bugsnag Logback appender in a Spring based Java application.
+Demonstrates how to use the Bugsnag Logback appender in a Spring Boot application.

-Change the API key by editing resources/logback.xml
+1. Change the value of `<apiKey>` in `resources/logback.xml` to match your API key

-- Run the app
+2. Run the app

     ```shell
     ../../gradlew clean bootRun
     ```
+3. View the captured errors in [your dashboard](https://app.bugsnag.com)